demirantay/notebook/cheatsheet/redis.md

 - `APPEND key value` -- Append a value to a key
 - `BITCOUNT key [start end]` -- Count set bits in a string
 - `BITFIELD key [`GET type offset]...` -- Perform arbitrary bitfield integer operations on strings
+- `BITOP operation destkey key [key ...]` -- Perform bitwise operations on strings
+- `BITPOS key bit [start] [end]` -- Find first bit set or clear in a string
+- `DECR key` -- Decrement the integer value of a key by one

 ### Keys